 What are the symptoms of restless leg syndrome (RLS)?

 The main symptom of RLS is an irresistible urge to move the legs, often accompanied by a tingling or burning sensation.
 The symptoms typically worsen when you are resting, such as sitting down or lying in bed.
 The movement may help to relieve the discomfort temporarily, but it usually comes back after a short time.
-Other symptoms of RLS include difficulty falling asleep and waking up during the night.
+Other symptoms of RLS include difficulty falling asleep and waking up at night.
 This can lead to fatigue during the day.

 How is restless leg syndrome (RLS) diagnosed?